moj-analytical-services/user-guidance/source/documentation/tools/jupyterlab/index.md

     source venv/bin/activate
     ```

-2. Install the module ipykernel within this venv (for creating/managing kernels for ipython which is what Jupyter sits on top of):
+2. Install the module ipykernel within this venv:

     ```bash
     pip install ipykernel
     ```

-3. Create a Jupyter kernel which is configured to use your venv.
-(Change the display name to match your project name):
+3. Create a JupyterLab kernel which is configured to use your venv, changing the display name to match your project name:

     ```bash
     python3 -m ipykernel install --user --name="venv_PROJECTNAMEHERE" --display-name="My project (Python3)"
     ```

-4. In Jupyter, open your notebook and then select this new kernel by its pretty name in the top right hand corner.
+4. In JupyterLab, open your notebook and then select this new kernel by its pretty name in the top right hand corner.
 It might take a little time/refreshes for it to show up.

 To resume work on this after working on another project: